honghaianthony/honghaianthony/README.md

 ### WELCOME TO MY GITHUB ^^

 My name is Hai.
 You can call me Anthony Hai.
-I am a student at University of Information Technology - National University of HCMC, majoring in Web Developer.
+I am a student at University of Information Technology - Vietnam National University of HCMC, majoring in Web Developer.
 I am interested in the following topics: Frontend and its frameworks.
 I hope to be a fullstack developer.<br>

 ## 📫 How to reach me: